Anivice/lzw/README.md

 ### Obtain Test Data

-Test data can be obtained only if you install git large file extension git-lfs.
+Test data can be obtained only if you install git large file extension `git-lfs`.
 Details can be found [here](https://git-lfs.com/).

-If you have already installed git-lfs, you can obtain test data using the following command:
+If you have already installed `git-lfs`, you can obtain test data using the following command, if test data is not already pulled automatically in the clone process:

 ```bash
 git lfs install && git lfs checkout && git lfs pull